CloudLabs-Samples/EduLabs/Demo/fabric/workspace.md

 # Create a workspace

 In this task, you will create a Fabric workspace.
-The workspace contains all the items needed for this lakehouse lab, which includes lakehouse, dataflows, Data Factory pipelines, the notebooks, Power BI datasets, and reports.
+The workspace contains all the items needed for this lakehouse lab, which includes lakehouse, dataflows, Data Factory pipelines, notebooks, Power BI datasets, and reports.

-1. Sign in to **Power BI**, if you have not already.
+1. Sign into [Microsoft Fabric](https://app.fabric.microsoft.com) at `https://app.fabric.microsoft.com` and select **Power BI**, if you have not already.

 2. Select **Workspaces** and **New workspace**.